 Today’s post will be done quickly!
-At 9:00 am we’re taking off for Kruger National Park to meet up with friends Cathi and Rick from Kauai, Hawaii.
-This will be the first time we’ll see them since early 2015 when we spent four months on the island making new friends over the extended period, many of whom we’ve stayed in close touch.
+At 9:00 am, we’re taking off for Kruger National Park to meet up with friends Cathi and Rick from Kauai, Hawaii.
+This will be the first time we’ll see them since early 2015 when we spent four months on the island making new friends over the extended period, many of whom we’ve stayed in close touch with.

 |Waterbucks are often found along the Crocodile River, frequently accompanied by a cattle egret who feeds off their “leftovers.”|

-Our original plan was to meet Cathi and Rick in Lower Sabie at noon but we received a message last night asking if we could make it by 11:00 am instead.
-Getting up early, as usual, I felt determined to get today’s post done and uploaded prior to our leaving at 9:00 am.
+Our original plan was to meet Cathi and Rick in Lower Sabie at noon, but we received a message last night asking if we could make it by 11:00 am instead.
+As usual, getting up early, I felt determined to get today’s post done and uploaded before leaving at 9:00 am.

 As of this writing, I have about one hour to rush through and get it done.
 If you spot errors, please bear with us.
 We’ll correct them upon our return later in the day.

 Neither of us likes to rush.
-We’re always the early-birds.
-Our friend Kathy and Don asked, “Why are you always the first ones to arrive?”
+We’re always the early birds.
+Our friends Kathy and Don asked, “Why are you always the first ones to arrive?”

 |Male bushbucks are cautious around humans and seldom relax in our presence.
 This particular male feels comfortable that we aren’t seen as a threat and often lounges in the yard.|

+Often, we arrive at airports a half-hour before necessary, which is an environment that can be wrought with stress and frustration.
 We’d rather quietly wait for an event to begin than be rushing, under stress, to get out the door.
-Often, we arrive at airports a half hour before necessary which is an environment that can be wrought with stress and frustration.
-We’d rather, grab a beverage at a Wi-Fi restaurant and relax waiting for our flight, than staring at the clock worrying we won’t be on time.
+We’d instead grab a beverage at a Wi-Fi restaurant and relax waiting for our flight than staring at the clock, worrying we won’t be on time.

 |A wildebeest is a rare visitor to our yard.|

-As explained in prior posts, South Africa doesn’t allow foreigners to visit any of the surrounding countries in order to re-enter for a new visa stamp.
-It’s vague in the law if even leaving for a non-bordering country entitles a visitor to re-enter for a new 90-day visa (for some passports, not all).
+As explained in prior posts, South Africa doesn’t allow foreigners to visit any surrounding countries to re-enter for a new visa stamp.
+It’s vague in the law if even leaving for a non-bordering country entitles a visitor to re-enter for a unique 90-day visa (for some passports, not all).

 |The recent full moon.|

-If we’d gone to another country requiring going through immigration in Johannesburg we may not have been allowed to re-enter.
-The small airport in Nelspruit which only has one direct international route…to Zambia…was our best bet.
+If we’d gone to another country requiring going through immigration in Johannesburg, we might not have been allowed to re-enter.
+Our best bet was the small airport in Nelspruit, which only has one direct international route to Zambia…was our best bet.

 |Hornbills spend considerable time visiting especially when they love spending time feeding on our bird feeder.
 It appears she has a seed in her mouth.|

-We decided, based on our special circumstances, we’d have no choice but to return to Zambia in order to fly out of and back into Nelspruit Mpumalanga Kruger Airport.
+Based on our particular circumstances, we decided we’d have no choice but to return to Zambia to fly out of and back into Nelspruit Mpumalanga Kruger Airport.
 We’ve accepted this reality along with the cost necessary for yet another similar trip.

 We’re leaving on August 16th and returning on August 23rd.
-We got a great deal on a package with Expedia on our site for a total cost the roundtrip flight for both of us, including a week-long stay at the same hotel, (which we found to be quite good) for a grand total of ZAR 21,946 (US $1680), less than we paid last time.
+We got a great deal on a package with Expedia on our site for a total cost of the roundtrip flight for both of us, including a week-long stay at the same hotel (which we found to be quite good) for a total of ZAR 21,946 (US $1680), less than we paid last time.

 What will we do again in Zambia?
 More tours.
 When we only spent the morning in Chobe National Park, we were sorely disappointed when the safari ended.
 We longed to see more.
 This will be our opportunity to return to this special place which over 30,000 elephants make their home.